 ...you want to find out more about the sector during Covid-19

 If you want to keep as up-to-date as possible regarding the latest developments during this outbreak, there are several resources which provide regular updates.
-You can subscribe to industry newsletters such as Broadway Briefing, who send out daily updates on new developments regarding Covid-19 alongside uplifting anecdotes from members of the Broadway community.
+International Arts Manager, the global magazine for performing arts professionals, is now offering three months of their digital subscription for free in order to help people stay informed on the industry.
+You can also subscribe to industry newsletters such as Broadway Briefing, who send out daily updates on new developments regarding Covid-19 alongside uplifting anecdotes from members of the Broadway community.
 American Theatre Magazine also regularly publishes “Dispatches from Quarantine” blogs, which contain relevant news about the outbreak while maintaining a positive focus on how the arts industry can remain productive during this period of quarantine.
 These resources keep their readers in the loop without spreading panic or excess negativity, helping members of the arts community stay motivated and focused.

 ...you would like to chat with other members of the nonprofit arts community